GImbrailo/tezos-node-devops/README.md

 * GCP SDK
 * An SSH public/private key pair

-## High level steps to run this project
+## High-level steps to run this project
-The steps listed here are high level steps, for more information on each step please see the relevant section README.
+The steps listed here are high-level steps, for more information on each step please see the relevant section README.
 1. Clone this repository
 2. Follow the steps in the Packer section and build the image
 ```bash